What Does a Composite Mechanic Do?

 - Keep detailed records of inspections, maintenance, repairs, and parts inventory

-Education and Background
+Education and experience

 This position requires a high school diploma or equivalent and an Airframe and Powerplant License certificate from a program approved by the Federal Aviation Administration (FAA).
-Some companies may require Aviation Engine Mechanic candidates to have an associate degree.
+Some companies may require aviation engine mechanic candidates to have an associate degree.

 - Analytical, problem-solving and critical-thinking skills